Leland Stowe: Biography

 Stowe was born in Southbury, Connecticut.
-After graduating from Wesleyan University in 1921, where he was a member of a fraternity that later became a chapter of The Kappa Alpha Society, he started working as a journalist and became a foreign correspondent in Paris in 1926 for the New York Tribune.
+After graduating from Wesleyan University in 1921, where he was a member of a fraternity that later became a chapter of Kappa Alpha Society, he started working as a journalist and became a foreign correspondent in Paris in 1926 for the New York Tribune.
 He won a Pulitzer Prize in 1930 for his coverage of the Reparations Conference in The Hague.
 Stowe was a runner-up for a second Pulitzer Prize in 1940 for his work as a war correspondent in World War II and his coverage of the Russo-Finnish War.

 In the summer of 1933, Stowe visited Nazi Germany.
 Shocked by its militarism, he wrote a series of critical articles that were not published as the articles were seen as too alarmist.
 Stowe published the articles in a book, Nazi Germany Means War; it was, however, not a success.

 When World War II started in Europe in 1939, he worked as a war correspondent for the Chicago Daily News and the New York Post.
 He happened to be in Oslo on April 9, 1940, and therefore witnessed the German invasion, as well as the general confusion within the Norwegian forces, administration, and Allied Expeditionary Forces.
 Stowe "revealed the collaboration of Norwegian Vidkun Quisling in helping the Nazis seize Oslo without a shot."
 In 1942 Stowe as a war correspondent visited Moscow and traveled to the front lines of the still retreating troops of USSR.
 His travel companion and guide was Ilya Ehrenburg, a Russian-Jewish-Soviet war journalist.
 Stowe's book They Shall Not Sleep gives a rare insider view of an American journalist on the Soviet Army, and the events of the war from the Soviet side of the front.